 However, most modern homes are outfitted with a drainage system in the basements.
 However, the drainage system can get compromised due to pressure from the ground or the house.
-Plenty of problems can arise, such as a clogged pipe, a misaligned connection or a failing sump pump.
-All it takes is one malfunction piece to make the whole system fail.
+Plenty of problems can arise, such as a clogged pipe, a misaligned connection, or a failing sump pump.
+All it takes is one malfunctioning piece to make the whole system fail.

 How to fix it?